 The bottom line: I don’t love Hitomi because he’s Japanese, and I don’t love Japan because Hitomi is in it.
 I just happen to love both, sometimes for similar reasons, sometimes for totally unrelated ones.
 And that’s my happy place.

-Jasmine is a 21 year old French-Canadian student and part-time blogger who loves traveling, drawing, listening to (all kind of) music and eating (everything).
+Jasmine is a French-Canadian student and part-time blogger who loves traveling, drawing, listening to (all kind of) music and eating (everything).
 To achieve one of her biggest dreams, she went in Japan for two and a half months as a tourist in 2013.
 She’s now doing a one year abroad in Tokyo at Daito Bunka University, in Saitama.
 Please check out her blog Japan-aholic, her Facebook page and YouTube for more great adventures to come!